Al-Jinn: Exegesis

+1 Definition of jinn

+Muslim scholars discuss the definition of the term jinn: a) they are invisible bodies in which air and fire dominates b) disembodied spirits of the planets, mostly held by the philosophers c) the souls of the dead, often attributed to Christian beliefs.

 2 Jinn recant their belief in false gods

 In the second verse the jinn recant their belief in false gods and venerate Muhammad for his monotheism.
 The jinn apologize for their past blasphemy and criticize mankind for either neglecting them or encouraging their disbelief.

+6 Discrediting veneration of jinn

+The third verse mentions that travelers among humans sought refuge among the jinn, when they were scared, for example, when passing through a valley.
+When humans sought refuge among the jinn, it increased the sin of both the jinn and humans.
+Since the verse speaks about "men from the jinn", jinn are believed to have men and women among them, and that they procreate like humans do.

 7 Islamic Judgement Day, Qiyamah

 The Judgement in verse 7, and the punishment in verse 25, are both references to the Islamic Judgement Day, Qiyamah.

+8 The jinn used to spy on heaven

+The eighth verse speaks about the belief that jinn and devils spied on the gates of heaven to reveal news to soothsayers, until the skies were found filled with meteors.

 20-22 Monotheism among the Jinn is reaffirmed

 Verses 20-22 are especially important as Monotheism (tawhid) among the Jinn is reaffirmed and the inescapable wrath of God is emphasized.

 25-28 Qiyamah is known only to God

 Verses 25-28 establish that Qiyamah is known only to God, and that God takes into account all the deeds of a man when judging him.